Dupont de Ligonnès murders and disappearance: Arthur

-Arthur Nicolas Dupont de Ligonnès was born on 7 July 1990 to another father, but was recognised by Xavier as being his son when he married Agnès when Arthur was two years old.
+Arthur Nicolas Dupont de Ligonnès was born on 7 July 1990 to another father, but was recognised by Xavier as his son when he married Agnès when Arthur was two years old.
 He earned a baccalauréat in Science, Industrial Technology and Sustainable Development at the age of 20.
 He was studying for a technical diploma in IT at the Saint-Gabriel private college in Saint-Laurent-sur-Sèvre in the Vendée department, an hour's drive from Nantes.
 He was also employed as a waiter at a pizzeria in Nantes.
 He was 20 years old at the time of his death.

 Thomas

 Thomas Dupont de Ligonnès was born on 28 August 1992 in Draguignan, in the south of France.
 He earned a baccalauréat in Literature when he was 17.
 He was passionate about music and studied it at the Catholic University of the West in Angers.
 He lived in the Saint-Aubin hall of residence and was described as an "ordinary boy who was often accompanied by his family to drop him off and pick him up", while several of his classmates remember him as "very discreet".
 He was 18 years old at the time of his death.